 The Logitech G502 Wireless is one of the most renowned mice on the market.
 It's basically just a wireless design of the wired Logitech G502 Hero, which was also loved to begin with.
 This wireless gaming mouse has an amazing overall performance and is one of the most comfortable mice for palm grip users.
 It's also quite versatile thanks to its unlockable scroll wheel and many buttons.
 For other options, check out recommendations for the best wireless mice, the best gaming mice, and the best wireless gaming mice.

-The Logitech G Pro Wireless and the G502 Wireless perform similarly but have very different designs.
-The G502 LIGHTSPEED is heavy and bigger, with more buttons and an unlockable scroll wheel.
+The Logitech G Pro Wireless and the Logitech G502 LIGHTSPEED perform similarly but have very different designs.
+The G502 is heavy and bigger, with more buttons and an unlockable scroll wheel.
 The G Pro Wireless has a smaller, ambidextrous design with two side buttons on each side of the mouse.
-It's also noticeably lighter than the G502 LIGHTSPEED.
+It's also noticeably lighter than the G502.
 The G502 is designed for a palm grip, while the G Pro Wireless might be fine for a wider variety of grips.

-The Logitech G604 Lightspeed is a better all around mouse than the Logitech G502 LIGHTSPEED Wireless, but for gaming, the G502 is better.
-The G604 has 6 side buttons while the G502 has two, with a sniper button.
-You can also customize the G502 LIGHTSPEED Wireless' weight and it can be used wired as well.
+The Logitech G604 LIGHTSPEED is a better all-around mouse than the Logitech G502 LIGHTSPEED, but for gaming, the G502 is better.
+The G604 has six side buttons while the G502 has two, with a sniper button.
+You can also customize the G502's weight and it can be used wired as well.